Semi-Blind Joint Channel and Symbol Estimation for Beyond Diagonal Reconfigurable Surfaces: SYSTEM MODEL

-\subsection{Scattering Matrix Design}
+\subsection{SCATTERING MATRIX DESIGN}

-The design of the \ac{BD-RIS} scattering matrix used for training is fundamental to the uniqueness of the separate estimates of the involved communication channels.
+The design of the \ac{BD-RIS} scattering matrix used for training is fundamental to the uniqueness of the separate estimates of the communication channels involved.
 A baseline design for an \ac{LS} channel estimation was first proposed in \cite{B_Clerckc_CE_TSP_24,Clerckx_CAMSAP_2023}, accounting for the physical constraints of the \ac{BD-RIS} while ensuring energy conservation and the unitary property.
-Here, we consider an alternative scattering matrix design tailored to the proposed semi-blind channel and symbol estimation approach.
-Starting from the fundamental signal model in (\ref{Eq: Block DB_RIS_PT2}), we propose designing the BD-\ac{RIS} matrix as the product of a fixed (static) scattering matrix $\ma{S}_0$ and a time-varying block-dependent diagonal rotation\footnote{In contrast to the traditional \ac{BD-RIS} modeling in \cite{B_Clerckc_CE_TSP_24}, where the scattering matrix is constant, the work in \cite{Sokal_BD_RIS_2024} proposes varying the scattering matrix over time.
-However, this approach implies dynamically changing physical connections, which can be complex to implement.
-In our method, this factorization simplifies analysis and optimization by decoupling the immutable physical structure from the reconfigurable electronic controls.
-Specifically, $\ma{S}_0$ can represent the surface's static, inherent physical properties—such as inter-element coupling and mutual impedance, which define the complex wave-propagation pathways.
-In contrast, $\ma{P}$ can represent the active control that applies individual phase shifts to dynamically steer the overall response (similar to the traditional \ac{RIS}).}, such that $\ma{S}_k^{(q)} = \ma{S}_0\text{diag}(\ma{\overline{p}}_{k}^{(q)})$ where $\ma{\overline{p}}_{k}^{(q)}$ is the vector containing the phase rotation angles associated with the $q$-th group and the $k$-th block.
-Different from the state-of-the-art \cite{B_Clerckc_CE_TSP_24} and \cite{Sokal_BD_RIS_2024}, the proposed design has a lower complex implementation since only the diagonal term $\ma{\overline{p}}_{k}^{(q)}$ changes per group.
-The proposed design also maintains the unitary property of the scattering matrix, as in \cite{B_Clerckc_CE_TSP_24}, i.e.,
+Here, we consider an alternative scattering-matrix design tailored to the proposed semi-blind channel and symbol-estimation approach.
+Starting from the fundamental signal model in (\ref{Eq: Block DB_RIS_PT2}), we propose designing the BD-\ac{RIS} matrix as the product of a fixed (static) scattering matrix $\ma{S}_0$ and a time-varying block-dependent diagonal rotation such that

-To meet this constraint, the static component $\ma{S}_0$ can be chosen as any unitary/orthogonal matrix (e.g., a truncated \ac{DFT} or Hadamard matrix).
-On the other hand, to ensure the identity in (\ref{EQ: identity condition for S_k}), the following condition must be satisfied: